WHO WE ARE

-The CAPL has grown to approximately 1,850 members, comprised primarily of landmen with expertise in the various aspects of petroleum land management.
-We also have a number of members having supervisory or management responsibilities for land management functions, associate members whose companies provide land related services to the oil and gas industry, and student members who are enrolled in a variety of secondary education programs pertaining to petroleum land management.
+The CAPL has approximately 1,650 members, comprised primarily of landmen with expertise in the various aspects of petroleum land management and renewable energy.
+Many of our members have supervisory or management responsibilities for land management functions, and we have associate members whose companies provide land related services to the oil and gas industry, and of course we have student members who are enrolled in a variety of secondary education programs pertaining to petroleum land management, energy management and renewables.

 A mineral landman is an integral part of an exploration and development team of professionals that includes engineers, geologists and geophysicists and is directly involved in the acquisition, disposition and management of a company’s most important asset – its petroleum and natural gas rights.
 They contribute their business skills during the strategic planning phase of exploration and development, their negotiating skills in the acquisition or disposition of mineral rights and their interpersonal and management skills in the coordination of joint partner, accounting and administrative activities required to maintain the integrity of those mineral land interests.
 The mineral landman often acts as a liaison with the government and other stakeholders regarding mineral land ownership and related regulatory issues.

 A surface landman participates in the planning of drilling, pipeline and facility projects and performs a critical role in negotiating the acquisition of the surface rights access needed to carry out drilling and production activities.
 The surface landman provides valuable insight into surface, community, environmental and regulatory issues and is a valuable ambassador for their company, in particular, and the Industry, as a whole, when interfacing with surface land owners, regulators and other stakeholders.